ponylang/ponylang-website/content/community/index.md

 ## Users' Groups

-We currently have 3 users' groups; one virtual and two in-person.
-At this time, the New York City and London users' groups rarely meet.
-Your best bet for a users' group at this time is the  [Virtual Users' Group](https://pony.groups.io/g/vug).
-In general, it meets about once a month via [Zoom](https://zoom.us).
+We currently know of 3 User Groups.
+We also have a [Virtual Users' Group](https://pony.groups.io/g/vug) which didn't meet in quite some time now, In general, it meets about once a month via [Zoom](https://zoom.us).
+If you would be interested, join and drop us a line, we would be happy to revive that tradition.
 [Videos](https://vimeo.com/search/sort:latest?q=pony-vug) of past presentations are available.

-If you'd like to attend an in-person meetup, sign up for the mailing list to be informed the next time a meeting is occuring:
+If you'd like to attend an in-person meetup, sign up for the mailing list or join the meetup group to be informed the next time a meeting is occuring:

 * [London Users' Group](https://pony.groups.io/g/london)
 * [New York City Users' Group](https://pony.groups.io/g/nyc)